Edward Olivares Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The 10.3 strikeouts per nine innings compiled by the Rangers pitching staff ranks third in MLB.
+- The Rangers pitching staff is fifth in MLB with a collective 9.7 strikeouts per nine innings.

-- The Rangers have a 3.40 team ERA that ranks fifth across all league pitching staffs.
+- The Rangers have the 10th-ranked team ERA across all MLB pitching staffs (3.86).

-- Eovaldi (1-1) pitches for the Rangers to make his third start this season.
+- The Rangers are sending deGrom (1-0) out for his fourth start of the season.
+He is 1-0 with a 4.32 ERA and 27 strikeouts in 16 2/3 innings pitched.

-- The right-hander last pitched on Friday against the Chicago Cubs, when he threw 5 2/3 innings, allowing two earned runs while giving up five hits.
+- The right-hander last appeared on Wednesday against the Kansas City Royals, when he tossed seven innings, allowing two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.